Hi there, my name is Nathalie and I am a Tour Manager and Stage Manager, specialising in environmental sustainability.

 Some of my personal highlights were Wembley Arena, West-Hollywood Pride Outloud Festival, Grape Festival in Slovakia, Kalorama Festival in Portugal, and Fall In Love Festival in Romania.
 Last but not least, I thoroughly enjoyed doing various Assistant Stage Manager duties and having stage cues to move props on and off the stage - in costume!

 At Standon Calling 2021 I was the Stage Manager for Laundry Meadows, the festival’s second stage.
 The event took place 22-25 July in Hertfordshire.

 As the Stage Manager I oversaw the technical production of the stage’s 4-day line-up.
-I supervised the Laundry Meadows technical team, which included a FOH Sound Engineer, Monitor Engineer, Audio Patcher, Lighting Designer, a production intern and two stagehands.
+I supervised the Laundry Meadows technical team, which included a FOH Sound Engineer, Monitor Engineer, Audio Patch Technician, Lighting Designer, a production intern and two stagehands.

 Some of my personal highlights on the line-up were Everything Everything, Elder Island, Moses Boyd, and Bob Vylan.
 Unfortunately, on the last day of the festival I – and all other stages – had to do a show stop as there was an electrical storm nearing the festival.
 The storm caused severe flooding on the festival site, which resulted in the last few hours of the festival being cancelled.

 At the 2022 edition of Standon Calling, I was promoted to stage managing the main stage.
 This meant the team was larger, including an audio team of four, a lighting team of three, a video team, and a team of stagehands ranging from four to twelve!
 Some of my highlights were the Sugababes, Sigrid, Madness, and Primal Scream.